-If you’re among these numbers, it’s important that you do all you can to make your business stand out amidst the vast competition.
-Making your website more visible online is a great step towards this.
-Those who are searching for services related to yours just need a push in the right direction so that they choose you over your competitors, and SEO and SEM strategies can help you with this.
+If you’re among these numbers, you must do all you can to make your business stand out amidst the vast competition.
+Making your website more visible online is an excellent step towards this.
+In addition, those searching for services related to yours need a push in the right direction so that they choose you over your competitors, and SEO and SEM strategies can help you with this.

-Here, we’re going to define both SEO and SEM in detail and talk about the major differences between the two.
-Read on to learn how you can use these strategies in conjunction with one another to ensure that your business soars to new heights.
+Here, we will define SEO and SEM in detail and discuss the significant differences between the two.
+Then, read on to learn how you can use these strategies in conjunction with one another to ensure that your business soars to new heights.

 To understand SEO, you need to understand what organic traffic is.
 This term refers to any unpaid traffic that a page gets from Search Engine Results Pages (SERPs).
-This is in contrast with paid traffic from PPC ads or social media marketing.
+This contrasts with paid traffic from PPC ads or social media marketing.

 Search Engine Optimisation, or SEO, refers to manipulations that a site owner can make to drive organic traffic to their page.
-The goal is to get the site onto the first page so that it becomes visible to more searchers.
+The goal is to get the site onto the first page to become visible to more searchers.
 Once the necessary manipulations are identified, content writing teams will create blog posts and other content that performs the manipulations.

 These strategies make the site more appealing to Google crawlers (aka spiders), the bots that scour the web trying to find the most relevant and reputable pages to answer web queries.
 When someone searches ‘web design trends,’ for example, pages that these crawlers find to be the most relevant to this specific search will be displayed first.

 But how can you make your webpage rise to the top of Google?
 Let’s take a look.